What is the Securities and Exchange Commission (SEC)?

 Congress then passed the Securities Act of 1933 to regulate interstate sale of securities at the federal level, while the Securities Exchange Act of 1934 regulates the sale of securities in the secondary market.
 The SEC was created by Section 4 of the Securities Exchange Act of 1934, also called the Exchange Act or the 1934 Act, to enforce federal securities laws.

 The Securities and Exchange Commission comprises five Commissioners who are appointed by the US President.
 One of them is designated as the Chairman of the Commission.
 The law dictates that no more than three Commissioners may come from the same political party, to ensure non-partisanship.

 Here are the five divisions within the SEC:

 1. Division of Corporation Finance

-The division is responsible for helping the SEC in performing its role of overseeing the corporate disclosure of important information to investors.
-When a stock is sold, a corporation is required to adhere to regulations related to disclosure.
+This division is responsible for helping the Securities and Exchange Commission in performing its role of overseeing the corporate disclosure of important information to investors.
+When stock is sold, a corporation is required to adhere to regulations related to disclosure.
 The Division of Corporation Finance is tasked to review on a regular basis disclosure documents that are filed by corporations.
 It also helps interpret the rules of the SEC.
 It likewise gives recommendations related to new adoption rules to the SEC.

 2. Division of Trading and Markets